jstimpfle/gitadmin/README.md

 - only 1200 python3 lines
 - maintains state in an sqlite3 database
-- users manage their ssh keys and their git repos through an interactive active admin shell
+- users manage their ssh keys and their git repos through an interactive admin shell
 - repos are organized in domains, much like github
 - each domain has a set of domain administrators who can modify the repos inside it or change their